• Skip to primary navigation

 Instructions

-• Mix the ground flax and water together in a small bowl and set aside.
+• Mix ground flax and water together in a small bowl, and set aside to become gloopy and thick (what we call a flax egg).

-• Transfer to a large mixing bowl and add the mixed herbs, sage, pepper and brown rice flour, and stir until combined.
+• Transfer nut mixture to large mixing bowl and add mixed herbs, sage, black pepper and flour.
+Stir to combine and set aside.

-• Chop the onion, carrot and celery into four large chunks each.
-Place them all in a blender or food processor and blend until they are finely chopped.
+• Chop onion, carrot and celery into four large chunks each.
+Place in food processor and blend until finely chopped.

-• Transfer the vegetables to the large mixing bowl with the dry ingredients, add the flax egg and tamari, and mix everything together really well.
+• Transfer vegetables to large bowl with nut mixture, add flax egg and soy sauce, and mix everything together really well.
+Check seasoning and add salt to taste if desired.

-• Pour the mixture into your loaf tin and press it down to flatten it with a spatula.
+• Pour nut roast mixture into loaf pan and press down well with a spatula to compress and flatten surface.

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!

-If you’ve tried this vegan nut roast recipe, please leave a comment or tip for others below.
+If you’ve tried this homemade nut roast recipe, please leave a comment or tip for others below.
 I'd love to know how you’ve made it your own!

 Follow Vancouver with Love on Instagram, Pinterest and Facebook!